-Hurricane season is back, which means everyone needs to start preparing before one is predicted to strike their area – especially people who live on the coast.
+Hurricane season is back.
+This means everyone needs to start preparing before one is predicted to strike their area; especially people who live on the coast.
 While hurricanes are known to get weaker after moving over the cooler waters of the ocean shelf and making landfall, seaside homes and towns will still get the brunt of the storm’s power.
-Boat owners will want to make sure their vessels survive the cyclone, but that may take more than just storing anything removable and tying extra lines.
+Boat owners will want to make sure their vessels survive the cyclone.
+But, that may take more than just storing anything removable and tying extra lines.
 Here is some advice on boat hurricane preparation and what not to do.

 Don’t Keep Your Boat at Older Marinas

 The last thing you want for your boat in the event of a hurricane is for the entire dock to be unsafe.
 Older marinas are not necessarily sturdier, and “long-lasting” does not guarantee they are ready to withstand a storm.
 More secure structures are a fact of life in the wake of Hurricane Andrew in 1992; after this unprecedented disaster, new building codes for stronger construction were enforced all over South Florida.
 Post-Andrew harbors are significantly stronger than their predecessors, and we recommend you choose one of them as your vessel’s refuge.